 The VTTA has a comprehensive system of national age records for men and women and for ages from 40 to those in their 90s!

 Road (time trial) age records can be set on a solo bicycle, a solo tricycle, a tandem bicycle and a tandem tricycle.
-Track records can be set on solo and tandem bicycles.
+Track records can be set on solo and tandem bicycles and on outdoor tracks on either track bikes or TT bikes.
 For tandems, records can also be set by a mixed pair.